dimitri-nicolo/calico/v2.2/usage/federation/index.md

 When discussing federation, we use the following terms:

-- **Local clusters** can retrieve endpoint data from remote clusters and are equipped with an installation of {{site.prodname}}.
+- **Local clusters** retrieve endpoint data from remote clusters.

-- **Remote clusters** send endpoint data to local clusters and do not require {{site.prodname}}
+- **Remote clusters** allow local clusters to retrieve endpoint data.
-  to be installed.

-Clusters can act both as local and remote clusters.
+Each cluster in the federation acts as both a local and remote cluster.

 ## Federated endpoint identity